NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 From these results, we see that *Melanerpes carolinus* has an estimated **occupancy probability (ψ) of about 0.47**.
 This means that if you randomly select a NEON site, there is roughly a 47% chance that the species can be found at that site—equivalently, the species is present at about 47% of NEON sites in this dataset.
 We can see that if we overlay a range map for *Melanerpes carolinus*, it covers roughly half of NEON sites.

-> U.S. Geological Survey (USGS) - Gap Analysis Project (GAP), 2018, Red-bellied Woodpecker (Melanerpes carolinus) bRBWOx_CONUS_2001v1 Range Map: U.S. Geological Survey data release, https://doi.org/10.5066/F7JW8CX7.
+> U.S. Geological Survey (USGS) - Gap Analysis Project (GAP), 2018, Red-bellied Woodpecker (Melanerpes carolinus) bRBWOx_CONUS_2001v1 Range Map: U.S. Geological Survey data release, <a href="https://doi.org/10.5066/F7JW8CX7" target="_blank">https://doi.org/10.5066/F7JW8CX7</a>.

     library(sf)